HealthSouth Rehabilitation Hospital of Texarkana Online Store

 Contraindications

-Are currently using opioids or are in withdrawal
+• Are currently using opioids or undergoing opioid withdrawal

 Possible side effects